Constant Velocity (CV) Joints

 I found a wrench (spanner) that just fits the hexagonally-shaped arm, then I held the tool in place with the driver and turned it with the wrench.
 Works great, if you can keep all those pieces together long enough!

-Rob responded - I discovered that only a few of the bolts are actually hex-head - most are the normal 12-pointers when I dug the road crud out of them - surprised me to find that - the first one I looked at must have been a hex, as I thought they all were.
+Rob responded - I discovered that only a few of the bolts are actually hex-head (allen key) - most are the correct 12-pointers when I dug the road crud out of them - surprised me to find that - I guess the previous owner found some hex head bolts to replace damaed originals.

 So I had to find a 8mm 12-point spline drive (as they are called here), and all bolts are now 12-point.
-It was quite a job finding the spline drive too - the VW places didn't have any left (usually have some) and I had to ring up a number of specialty tool shops to find one at a decent price ($10).
+It was quite a job finding the spline drive too - the VW places didn't have any left (usually have some) and I had to ring up a number of specialty tool shops to find one.
 It sure made a difference tightening up the bolts with my 18 inch long torque wrench.
-It's a spline with a 1/2" socket attached - very easy to use.
+With the correct spline drive socket and the torque wrench, it was very easy to ues.

 * * * *